 After being posted to YouTube, Patterson’s video quickly went viral.
 It reached 481,000 views two days after being uploaded on June 27th.
-Additionally, many members of the YouTube community shared this video on their personal accounts, leading to thousands more views.
+Additionally, many YouTube community members shared this video on their personal accounts, leading to thousands more views.
 This prompted news providers such as CNN, MSNBC, the New York Times, and many others to report on the video, encouraging more people to view it and learn more about the danger this subway stop presented.

 Since the faulty staircase was in a subway station, the city of New York could have been held liable for any tripping accidents that ensued.
-However, in New York, governmental entities are entitled to a written notice of the details of an accident within a 90-day time period of when the incident occurred.
+However, in New York, governmental entities are entitled to a written notice of the details of an accident within a 90-day time period of the incident.
 Formally, this is called a “Notice of Claim.”
-When suing the city, one must file a Notice of Claim within the required timeframe, or the right sue is forfeited.
+When suing the city, one must file a Notice of Claim within the required timeframe, or the right to sue is forfeited.
 Unfortunately, the video by Patterson is not substantial enough to be viewed as a Notice of Claim, as it was created to be shared amongst people and not for legal purposes.
 Moreover, when a Notice of Claim is filed, it must be sent to the proper authorities.
 Posting a video on YouTube does not meet this requirement.

 If you have been injured due to dangerous stairways or other unsafe property, our skilled New York premises liability lawyers can help you with the legal steps necessary to file a lawsuit.
 For more information, contact Hach & Rose, LLP today.